UNESCO World Heritage sites in Mexico

 This particular listing in the UNESCO World Heritage Sites in Mexico includes those in the central and southern part of the Yucatan Peninsula.
 The site features an important city in the Mayan civilization – Calakmul.
 This city is located deep within the forest of Tierras Bajas and played a vital role in shaping the history of this region for over 12 centuries.
 To this day, the ruins and well-preserved structures in the city provide a vivid picture of the way the Mayans lived during that time.

 Franciscan Missions in the Sierra Gorda (2003)

 Located in the state of Queretaro in Mexico, this is another cultural site added to the UNESCO World Heritage Sites in Mexico in 2003.
 There are five missions in total that were included in this list and they are located in the communities of Jalpan, Landa, and Arroyo Seco.
-These missions feature a Mestizo Baroque style façade and feature many of influence from the Pame Indians who built these missions.
+These missions feature a Mestizo Baroque-style façade and feature many of the influence from the Pame Indians who built these missions.

 Luis Barragan House and Studio (2003)

 This site was the former residence of architect Luis Barragan.
-Today, it is currently owned by Fundacion de Arcquitectura Tapatia along with the government of Jalisco in Miguel Hidalgo District of Mexico City.
+Today, it is currently owned by Fundacion de Arquitectura Tapatia along with the government of Jalisco in Miguel Hidalgo District of Mexico City.
 The former residence was converted into a museum that showcases the works of its former resident, architect Luis Barragan.
 Some of the architect’s personal objects and furniture had been preserved, together with his Mexican art collection wherein some of that date back to the 16th century.